dashluu/toygrad_cpu/README.md

 * Git
 * Pybind11 2.13.5
 * Python 3.12(see Python versions supported by PyBind11)
+* Graphviz 12.1.1 is used for drawing neural networks

 ## :rocket: Quick start

+* Add the following paths:
-* Insert path to `Python.h` and the include path of Pybind11 in CMAKE.
-It is best that they are from the same Python environment and using the same interpreter.
+  * The path to `Python.h`
+  * The include path of Pybind11 in CMAKE(it is best that both are from the same Python environment and using the same interpreter)
+  * The path to Graphviz.
+For example, `/opt/homebrew/Cellar/graphviz/12.1.1`
 * Build using the following command in the project folder:

 ```